michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 23. but I see another law in my members, which warreth against the law of my mind, making me captive to the law of sin that is in my members.

 24. I give thanks to Aloha! (it is) by the hand of our Lord Jeshu Meshiha.
-Now then, I in my mind am the servant of the law of Aloha, but in my fleshCompare verse 13 with John 3:6,7.
-I am the servant of the law of sin.
+Now then, I in my mind am the servant of the law of Aloha, but in my flesh

 ## Romans 8